robcraig-LF/IT-Specification-for-OpenEduConnect/Structure of labs.md

 **Resources**: OpenEduConnect specification, feedback form template.
 **Expected Outcomes**: Participants will refine their skills in reviewing and iterating on IT specifications.

----

 ### **Why These Labs Work**
 1. **Practical Application**: Each lab builds on a real-world example, helping participants relate theory to practice.
 2. **Skill Development**: Labs progressively develop key skills, from planning to validation and maintenance.
 3. **Collaborative Learning**: Peer reviews and group discussions foster collaboration, mirroring workplace dynamics.
 4. **Comprehensive Coverage**: The labs cover every major aspect of IT specification development, ensuring well-rounded learning.

-This structure ensures participants leave the course with not just theoretical knowledge, but actionable skills applicable to real IT projects.